sanojn/tinytapeout-06/projects/tt_um_sanojn_ttrpg_dice/docs/info.md

 ## How to test

 Set clock frequency to 32768 Hz (10-100 kHz).
-Configure uio[7:5] for the appropriate signal polarity:
+Configure uio[7:5] for the appropriate signal polarity.
+For the demo board, set uio[7:5] to 011.

 | Seven segment                                       | uio[7:6] |
 | ----------------------------------------------------| -------- |